-Certain Troops Direct board members made monetary contributions totaling \$50,000 and \$124,500 during the years ended June 30, 2019 and 2018, respectively.
+Certain Troops Direct board members made monetary contributions totaling \$125,000 and \$50,000 during the years ended June 30, 2020 and 2019, respectively.

-Troops Direct also entered into a contract for marketing and promotion services with a consulting company that is a related party (an organization controlled by the Founder and Executive Director's father).
-Pursuant to this contract, Troops Direct incurred expenses of \$46,100 and \$89,500 during the years ended June 30, 2019 and 2018, respectively.
+Troops Direct has an agreement pursuant to which it pays a consulting company that is a related party (an organization controlled by the Founder and Executive Director's father) for marketing and promotion services.
+Pursuant to this agreement, Troops Direct incurred expenses of \$15,000 and \$46,100 during the years ended June 30, 2020 and 2019, respectively.